yazz/VisualJS/README.md

-# Databox
+# AppShare
 Build Networked Javascript Apps on top of your existing Data.
 There is demo here: http://139.162.228.5/

-Databox is built with:
+AppShare is built with:

 - Electron
 - VueJS